Ingrid Rhinehart, MS, DVM, CVA

 Dr. Rhinehart shares her life with her husband, her crazy Great Dane, one feisty kitty, two budgies and a tortoise.
 When not busy seeing patients or furthering her studies she enjoys quilting and traveling.
 Dr. Rhinehart is also an avid Buffalo Bills fan and season ticket holder.

 Education: George Washington University, Cornell University

-She is originally from Austin, Texas but has lived in the northeast since college.
-She earned her undergraduate degree at The George Washington University in Washington, DC.
-There she was able to delve into evolution and cultural studies with a major in Biological Anthropology.
-Dr. Vissio finds Ithaca has a similar vibe to Austin, on a more intimate scale.
+She is originally from Austin, Texas but has lived in the northeast since attending The George Washington University in D.C. where she majored in Biological Anthropology.
 In her time off she loves to dance, sing, travel and practice yoga.
-She also enjoys hiking and camping in the rain, snow or sunshine with her husband, Emmanuel, and their dog Zoe.
-They enjoy Ithaca’s festivals, active community involvement and outdoor activities.
-She is excited to become part of the Briar Patch family and more deeply connected to the people of Ithaca.
+She also enjoys hiking and camping in the rain, snow or sunshine with her husband and their dog Zoe.

 Carissa, Licensed Veterinary Technician